Chorizo Offers Five Tips for Milwaukee Brewers on Cinco De Mayo

-A re-post from 2010 in honor of chorizo, Taco Tuesday and Cinco de Mayo
+A re-post from 2010 in honor of chorizo and Cinco de Mayo

 By: Melissa S. Wollering